-- [22] The disrepute disciplinary provision in the Act is similar to legislation in other occupations including medical professionals, teachers, lawyers and conveyancers, chartered accountants, financial advisors, veterinarians and real estate agents.
-The Board considered the disrepute provisions in Board Decision C2-01111 and discussed the legal principles that apply. - [23] The Oxford Dictionary defines disrepute as "the state of being held in low esteem by the public" and the courts have consistency applied an objective test when considering such conduct.
+- [30] The disrepute disciplinary provision in the Act is similar to legislation in other occupations including medical professionals, teachers, lawyers and conveyancers, chartered accountants, financial advisors, veterinarians and real estate agents.
+The Board considered the disrepute provisions in Board Decision C2-011118 and discussed the legal principles that apply. - [31] The Oxford Dictionary defines disrepute as "the state of being held in low esteem by the public" and the courts have consistency applied an objective test when considering such conduct.
 In W v Auckland Standards Committee 3 of the New Zealand Law Society the Court of Appeal held that:

 the issue of whether conduct was of such a degree that it tended to bring the profession into disrepute must be determined objectively, taking into account the context in which the relevant conduct occurred.
-The subjective views of the practitioner, or other parties involved, were irrelevant.
+The subjective views of the practitioner, or other parties involved, were irrelevant.11

-[24] As to what conduct will or will not be considered to bring the regime into disrepute it will be for the Board to determine on the facts of each case.
-The Board will,
+- [32] As to what conduct will or will not be considered to bring the regime into disrepute it will be for the Board to determine on the facts of each case.
+The Board will, however, be guided by finding in other occupational regimes.
+In this respect it is noted disrepute was upheld in circumstances involving: - criminal convictions12; - honest mistakes without deliberate wrongdoing13;

-&lt;sup>8 Board decision dated 2 July 2015.
+8 Board decision dated 2 July 2015.

-&lt;sup>9 Online edition, compilation of latest editions of Oxford Dictionary of English, New Oxford American Dictionary, Oxford Thesaurus of English and Oxford American Writer's Thesaurus, search settings UK English, accessed 12/05/15 however, be guided by finding in other occupational regimes.
-In this respect it is noted disrepute was upheld in circumstances involving:
+9 Online edition, compilation of latest editions of Oxford Dictionary of English, New Oxford American Dictionary, Oxford Thesaurus of English and Oxford American Writer's Thesaurus, search settings UK English, accessed 12/05/15

-&lt;sup>10 [2012] NZCA 401
+10 [2012] NZCA 401

-&lt;sup>11 [2012] NZAR 1071 page 1072
+11 [2012] NZAR 1071 page 1072